theo-armour/pages/00-commons/sflpars/README.md

-# San Francisco Ladies Protection and Relief Society: The Histories
+# San Francisco Ladies Protection and Relief Society: The Histories as the 170th Anniversary of the Founding of the Society Approaches

+Theo Armour, 2023-03-23

 ## Concept

 ### Goal

-* To celebrate the 170th anniversary of the founding of the San Francisco Ladies Protection and Relief Society
+* Celebrate the 170th anniversary of the founding of the San Francisco Ladies Protection and Relief Society
-* To preserve the history of the San Francisco Ladies Protection and Relief Society
+* Preserve the history of the San Francisco Ladies Protection and Relief Society
-* To make the history of the San Francisco Ladies Protection and Relief Society freely available to the public
+* Make the history of the San Francisco Ladies Protection and Relief Society freely available to the public

 ### Scope